 How the United Kingdom is structured.

-The United Kingdom is a unity of four countries; England, Scotland, Northern Ireland and Wales.
+The United Kingdom is a union of four countries; England, Scotland, Northern Ireland and Wales.

 The Royal Family

 Wales is a principality (een prinsdom).
 The heir to the throne, HRH (His Royal Highness) Prince Charles, is also known as Prince of Wales.
 Charles is also known as the Duke (Hertog) of Cornwall and the Duke of Rothesay.
 When Charles becomes King, Prince William becomes Prince of Wales.

 The Head of State is HM (Her Majesty) Queen Elizabeth II.
 She has been Queen since 1952.
 Her father was George VI, he was King during the Second World War.

 Elizabeth is married to Prince Philip, who is also known as the Duke of Edinbugh.
 Together they have four children.
 Charles being the eldest, he is first in line to the throne.
 He is the heir (erfgenaam).